A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Introduction

 where $w$ is the water surface.
 In fact, still-water steady state \eref{1.5} is a special case of the general moving-water steady state \eref{1.3}.
 If the bottom friction is neglected, that is, if $n=0$, the general smooth moving-water equilibria are given by

-In the past decades, many WB methods for the system \eref{1.1} have been developed.
-Some of them are capable of preserving still-water steady states \eref{1.5} only (see, e.g., \cite{ABBKP,BCKN,BNL,FMT11,JW,KPshw,Ric15,RB09,LeV98,GPC}), while others can preserve moving-water equilibria as well (see, e.g., \cite{CPMP07,CLPwb13,CCHKW_18,CCKW,CKLLW,NXS,XS14,CK16,LLTX,CKLX}).
-One may notice that it is significantly more difficult to obtain WB schemes for moving-water equilibria, since a special way to recover the moving water equilibrium and a WB quadrature rule of the source term is essential to design such schemes.
-The authors in \cite{CPMP07,CLPwb13,CK16,CCHKW_18,CCKW,NXS,CKLLW,CKLX,Xing14} first define a transformation between the conservative variables $(h, q)^\top$ and the equilibrium variables $(q, E)^\top$.
-Then, the polynomial reconstruction will be performed on the equilibrium variables and one can obtain the one-sided cell boundary point values of the equilibrium variables.
+In the past two decades, many WB methods for the system \eref{1.1} have been developed.
+Some of them are capable of preserving still-water steady states \eref{1.5} only (see, e.g., \cite{ABBKP,BCKN,BNL,FMT11,JW,KPshw,Ric15,RB09,LeV98,GPC,TMK,LNK_2007,EPD_08,CSDT,XZS,KL,BerthonF,ToumaK,Audusse15,Puppo16,Dumbser19,Guo2023,Zhao2023,Yan2023,BB}), while others can preserve moving-water equilibria as well (see, e.g., \cite{BC_FWB, Victor2016,Victor2017,CPMP07,CLPwb13,CCHKW_18,CCKW,CKLLW,NXS,XS14,CK16,LLTX,CKLX,CTR,Xing14,MBerthon24,CMMOT,XS_AWENO,XS_DGGL,MRA_WB,Bueno,Zhang2023,BerthonM_23}).
+One may notice that it is significantly more difficult to obtain WB schemes for moving-water equilibria, since a special way to compute the numerical fluxes and a WB quadrature rule of the source term is essential to design such schemes.
+A key step in constructing a WB evaluation of the numerical fluxes, as demonstrated in the pioneering work \cite{NXS}, involves transforming the conservative variables $(h, q)^\top$ into the equilibrium variables $(q, E)^\top$, and vice versa.
+We focus on illustrating the key idea presented in certain second-order finite volume methods, high-order methods will be more involved.
+Given the cell averages of $(h, q)^\top$, one can compute the point values of $(q, E)^\top$ according to the equilibrium variables' definition in\eref{1.3}.
+When the solution $(h, q)^\top$ is at the steady state, the equilibrium variables $(q, E)^\top$ remain constants.
+Then, computing numerical fluxes necessitates calculating the one-sided point values of $(h, q)^\top$ at the cell interfaces.
+To make the scheme fully WB, the (generalized) hydrostatic reconstruction was employed.
+Rather than directly reconstructing the conservative variables, reconstruction is performed on the equilibrium variables to obtain the one-sided cell boundary point values of $(q, E)^\top$.
 Next, the one-sided cell boundary point values of the conservative variables can be recovered from the point values of the equilibrium variables.
 At this stage, one usually has to solve nonlinear equations, as it can be clearly seen from \eref{1.3} or \eref{1.6} that the transformation is nonlinear.
 In order to recover the point values of conservative variables from the nonlinear transformation and reconstructed point values of equilibrium variables, a nontrivial root-finding mechanism should be carefully developed.
 In addition, the solution of nonlinear equation is usually nonunique, one has to design a proper principle to single out the unique physical-relevant solution.
 Finally, WB evaluations of the numerical flux and approximation of the source term are computed using the obtained reconstructed point values of conservative variables.